eingress/docker-nginx-tiny/README.md

 # Nginx Tiny

-A bare-bones Nginx build for serving static assets over HTTP only, intended for use behind a TLS terminating load balancer in a docker swarm.
+A minimalist Nginx build for serving static assets over HTTP only; intended for use behind a TLS terminating load balancer in a docker swarm.

 Run using the bundled lightweight nginx.conf…